Reklen/filemagic/README.md

 ## Configuration

 Create a `filemagic.rb` file on config/initializers.
-It needs to have refile cache parameters:
+If using S3 to cache/store files needs to have refile cache/store configurated.

 ```ruby
 require "refile/s3"